Xli896/Campus-simulation/README.md

 `AffiliationMatrix.csv` / `AffiliationMatrixAll.csv` includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data.

-"AffiliationMatrixOnCampus.csv" includes the assignment of all courses for all students living on campus, which is depended on the course scheduling strategy and housing scenario.
+`AffiliationMatrixOnCampus.csv` includes the assignment of all courses for all students living on campus, which is depended on the course scheduling strategy and housing scenario.

-"AffiliationMatrix_M/T/W/R/F/S.csv" includes the assignment of courses for students each weekday from Monday to Saturday respectively.
+`AffiliationMatrix_M/T/W/R/F/S.csv` includes the assignment of courses for students each weekday from Monday to Saturday respectively.

 ### Output Files

-"AffiliationMatrix.csv"/"AffiliationMatrixAll.csv" includes the assignment of all courses for all students, which is generated from the 2019 Fall registration data
-"AffiliationMatrixOnCampus.csv" includes the assignment of all courses for all students living on campus, which is depended on the course scheduling strategy and housing scenario.
-"AffiliationMatrix_M/T/W/R/F/S.csv" includes the assignment of courses for students each weekday from Monday to Saturday respectively.

 ### Different versions of simulation model